ETOSPHERES-Labs/etopay-sdk/docs/docs/Dashboard/Dashboard.md

 After logging in for the first time, you'll be greated with a page that allows you to create a new project by signing up for your preferred plan.

 ???+ info
     The payment is entirely handled through [Stripe](https://stripe.com).
-We do not store or have access you your payment details at any time.
+We do not store or have access to your payment details at any time.
     After paying and creating a project you can manage your subscription at any time through the _Manage Subscription_ navigation link.

-When signing up for a new plan a new project is created in your list of projects.
+When signing up for a new plan, a new project is created add added to your list of projects.
 You can create a new project, with your preferred plan, using the _Create New Project_ button.

 Each project includes two instances of the ETOPay services:

 1. A `test` instance used for testing during integration and development.
 2. A `live` instance used for the actual production usage.

-After creating a project, follow the _Setup Guide_ shown on the _Project Details_ page to perform the required one-time setup of the Keycloak administrator accounts that you will use to manage your end-users.
+After creating a project, follow the _Setup Guide_ shown on the _Project Details_ page to perform the required one-time setup of the Keycloak administrator account that you will use to manage your end-users.

 ### Managing a Project